clintcparker/clintcparker.github.com/_posts/2022-04-13-software-leadership-fostering-the-team.md

 By increasing this communication and buy-in, we will provide our teams with intrinsic motivation.
 We will all be purpose-driven, and we will see better results in quality and productivity.

 ## Respect
 Respect may be the hardest thing to foster in our product development team.
-From my perspective, mutual respect between all members of our team is missing in many of the relationships.
+From my perspective, mutual respect between all members of a team is often missing in many of the relationships.
 Sometimes it is simply person to person, but other times it is person to department.
 A lot of the time it is person to organization.
 And again, we can fix this by setting an example.
 We can lean on our teams harder than we have to date.
 We can expect great things, and we can communicate our expectations.
 And not just verbally.
 We really need to trust our teams to solve problems, and not to simply follow instructions.

 I often see team members hesitating to make suggestions or question the projects goals.
 This is a bad thing.
 We should be fostering these conversations, because these conversations lead to innovation and creative solutions.
 Let's encourage questions, and expect great solutions from our development teams.